temporalio/temporal-jumpstart-typescript/docs/foundations/DataConverter.md

 #### Rotating Cryptographic Keys

-It can be tricky to build a reliable key rotation service, so you may outsource to something like [Amazon KMS](https://docs.aws.amazon.com/kms/latest/developerguide/overview.html) to manage this vital process for you.
+It can be tricky to build a reliable key rotation service, so you might consider using something like [Amazon KMS](https://docs.aws.amazon.com/kms/latest/developerguide/overview.html) to manage this vital process for you.

-**;tldr: The Payload data you encrypt today _could be around forever_.**
+> **;tldr: The Payload data you encrypt today _could be around forever_.**

 Any strategy for rotation _must_ bear in mind:
 1. The Temporal Namespace Retention Policy